bartonlp/site-class/docs/files.md

 ## The 'mysitemap.json' File

 The 'mysitemap.json' file is the site configuration file. 'siteload.php' loads the 'mysitemap.json' file that is in the current directory.
-If a 'mysitemap.json' file is not found an exception is thrown.
+If a 'mysitemap.json' file is not found in the current directory the parent directory is searched and this continues up until the DocuementRoot is searched and if still not found an exception is thrown.

-Once a 'mysitemap.json' file is found the information in it is read in via 'require_once'.
+Once a 'mysitemap.json' file is found the information in it is read in via 'file_get_contents()'.
-The information from the 'mysitemap.json' file is returned as a PHP object.
+The information from the 'mysitemap.json' file is converted into a PHP object and returned.

 You can generate a 'mysitemap.json' file by running 'mysitemap.json.php' and redirecting the output to 'mysitemap.json'.